Rare Disease Group

 Cystinosis is a rare inherited condition that affects 1 in 100,000 to 200,000 people.
 It is characterised by the accumulation of cystine within the cells of the body.
 If left untreated the accumulated cystine can cause damage to the kidneys, eyes, muscle, pancreas and the brain.
 You can find further information on the following pages:

-- Improve care for all patients with Cystinosis in the UK
+- To improve the care for all patients with cystinosis in the UK

 The Cystinosis Foundation UK supports individuals, families and researchers in the Cystinosis community.